bastelgarage/led-circuit-board/docs/index.md

 - Button 1: GPIO0
 - IR: GPIO4
-- PIR: (GPIO4, setzt das Entfernen des PIR voraus)
+- PIR: (GPIO4, requires that the IR is physically removed)
 - LED: GPIO2